lc512k/exercise-server-client/1_starter/README.md

 Navigate to `localhost:8001`

-[*]: Since this app doesn't really have any JS to excecute it doesn't really qualify as client-rendered, but it serves as a base to build the more complex apps in this repo.
+[*]: Since this site doesn't have any JS to excecute, it doesn't really qualify as client-rendered, but it serves as a base to build the more complex apps in this repo.